hujinhao61-code/Diary_Python_/README.md

 In this simple terms, the code wil traverse all files in folder, copy and maintain the original folder structure.

 That code is so simple that i have the sensation that i did it ! (^///^) even though ai help me a lot, i can control the code and write it again afterwards by myself only.

+2025 1115

+I stayed at home for a week and didn't go to the office, because I had a cold that is really uncomfortable.
+I was extremely sleepy.

+Today is Saturdat.
+I promise a friend, who haven't use any python coding utility, to package the code "step06douyin.py" for downloading videos for him.

+For the reason that some video websites have watermarks on the downloaded videos or they simply cannot be downloaded, I did this for douyin platform.

+Of course, I also utilized the help of AI.
+I will learn it!
+Hope that the next time I can write it all by myself.

+Key words:

+(code about "os.path" for reviewign)